LaxarJS/laxar-show-hide-widget/README.md

    }
 ]
 ```
-Use this configuration on a page to get a AxShowHideWidget instance.
+Use this configuration on a page to get a ax-show-hide-widget instance.

 In this example there are two AxHeadlineWidget which display a simple headline.
 The first headline is in the main widget area of the page and is visible all the time.
-The second headline is in the widget area of the AxShowHideWidget and can be shown or hidden.
+The second headline is in the widget area of the ax-show-hide-widget and can be shown or hidden.

-The area provided by the AxShowHideWidget is named using its `id` and the configuration parameter `area.name`.
+The area provided by the ax-show-hide-widget is named using its `id` and the configuration parameter `area.name`.
 The widget shows this area if it receives a `takeActionRequest` for one of the action configured under `show.onActions` and hides the area when it receives a `takeActionRequest` for one of the action configured under `hide.onActions`.

 For full configuration options refer to the [widget.json](widget.json).